djhemath/hemath.dev/content/blog/stop-waiting-for-motivations-build-systems-instead.md

 >
 > — James Clear, Atomic Habits

 We all know the feeling.
-You’ve got a new side project idea, a dusty Udemy course, or a blog post sitting in drafts with a title like "Why Async/Await is Underrated" — but somehow, you’re just not feeling it today.
+You've got a new side project idea, a dusty Udemy course, or a blog post sitting in drafts with a title like "Why Async/Await is Underrated" — but somehow, you're just not feeling it today.

 So you wait for motivation to hit.
 But that ain't happening soon!